 The future of text is what we dream and what we make–and what infrastructures we can build to use to realise it.
 Crucially, the future of text can only grow from what the infrastructures of text allow.
 We cannot write upon dreams alone.

 This is why metadata is crucial.
-After all it is the metadata which makes the data useful, it is the metadata which species what the data is.
+After all it is the metadata which makes the data useful, it is the metadata which specifies what the data is–metadata is the infrastructures of how we can interact with textual knowledge.

 our approach to metadata : visual-meta.info